 Aquarium Air pumps are important to maintain the right Oxygen level in the water which is essential for life.
 Also, it helps to keep the water circulation through your tank by helping to increase the current.

-As well as the moving bubbles from air stones can be used to decorate the aquarium with funny moving gadgets like pirate’s chest or skull.
+As well as the moving bubbles from air stones can be used to decorate the aquarium with funny moving gadgets like a pirate’s chest or skull.

 Aquarium Fishing Net

-When you are cleaning the aquarium or in case of emergency, you may need to transfer your fish from one tank to another.
+When you are cleaning the aquarium or in case of an emergency, you may need to transfer your fish from one tank to another.
 Then some fish are very active and difficult to be caught.
 In that case, aquarium fishing nets will be very useful.
 It allows you to catch the wanted fish without much effect.

 So there are chemicals that help you with taking out the chlorine and chloramine from the water.
 Some chemicals help to condition the water and make it more tolerable for fish.
-There are bacterias that you can add to speed up the biological filtration.
+There are bacterial cultures that you can add to speed up the biological filtration.
 There are medications and test kits that you can use to test your aquarium water.
 Fertilizers for your reef and your freshwater tanks.
 Buffer salts and a bunch of other additives that you can use to change the condition of the water and also help with the Filtration.

 Likewise, there are various types of chemicals and it can be quite confusing for people that are getting into the hobby.
 Therefore try to keep it simple and just focus on a couple of things that are necessary at the startup.